Cover Photo by Fabian Blank on Unsplash

 There is a difference between good debt and bad debt.
 Good debt is money owed that can potentially help increase wealth or grow the net worth in the future.
 A loan used in starting a business is considered a good loan.
 A mortgage is also a good loan as a house and lot is an asset.
 Aside from this, property value tends to increase every year.

 Bad debt, on the other hand, is money owed which was used to finance a consumer good, does not increase net worth.
-An example of this is a credit card, which usually comes with a high interest rate.
+An example of this is credit card debt.
+A credit card debt is a liability, and as it accumulates, its interest rate also does.

-Before getting into a new investment, pay off first the bad debt and then focus in growing your money there onwards.
+Before getting into a new investment, pay off first the bad debt and then focus on growing your money there onwards.
+Being debt-free is a start to financial freedom.

 3. Know Your Risk Appetite.